High-Voltage Direct Current Transmission (HVDC) Transmission Market

 -

-In February 2023, Mitsubishi Electric Corporation acquired Scibreak AB, a specialist in direct current circuit breakers, to advance DCCB technologies for HVDC systems and support the global transition to renewable energy.
+In February 2023, Mitsubishi Electric Corporation acquired Scibreak AB, a specialist in direct current circuit breakers, to advance DCCB technologies for HVDC systems and support the transition to renewable energy.

-HVDC Transmission Market Segment Analysis
+High-Voltage Direct Current (HVDC) Transmission Segment Analysis

 Converter Stations